DVLA Logbook – V5C

 DVLA Contact Number and Further Information

-You can get in touch with the team at the DVLA by calling 0843 903 3770, by using their online email system, or by writing to the following address with as much information as possible:
+You can get in touch with the team at the DVLA by calling their helpline, by using their online email system, or by writing to the following address with as much information as possible:

 Vehicle Customer Services